A private prescription is like any other prescription for medication written by a doctor, except that private

 Pharmacies compete with each other on price when they supply medication on private prescriptions.
 In practice the mark-up over wholesale prices for privately dispense medicine varies.
 The mark-up for the most popular impotence treatments is often as high as 100% or more.

 Private prescriptions for a range of medications are now widely available in the UK online.
 The prescriptions are issued electronically via online clinic websites.
 General Medical Council (GMC) registered doctors working in Care Quality Commission (CQC) registered services carry out online consultations.
 The private prescriptions which arise from these consultations are sent automatically to dispensing pharmacies.
 Patients usually pay a single fee for the consultation, prescription and the medication.
 The medication is posted registered delivery from General Pharmaceutical Council (GPhC) pharmacies.
 These services suffer from being associated in the public mind with illegal overseas pharmacies which supply all sorts of medication, some of it fake, without checking and without concern for the addictive and dangerous nature of some of their supplies.

 What medicine can be prescribed privately?

 Most people are familiar with standard green NHS prescriptions written and signed by doctors.
 These are the prescriptions GPs use for almost all medicine provided through the NHS.
 Doctors in the NHS do not charge for writing these prescriptions.
-In England there is a standard prescription fee of £7.65 (April 2012) for each item.
+In England there is a standard prescription fee of £8.40 (December 2016) for each item.
 This fee is paid to pharmacies at the time medicine is dispensed, although it is said that 90% of people are exempt from these charges.
 In Scotland, Wales, or Northern Ireland there is no NHS prescription fee.